 All SDBAs used DOM in at least 16/18 instances.
 One HS produced and selected DOM in all 18/18 sentences, and eight HSs converged on the range of variability observed in SDBA participants’ DOM system.
 The characteristics of the eight HS participants who converged on the production rates of the SDBAs are summarized in Table 3.
 Furthermore, 7/8 attended the DLI school, and 6/8 were in the older participant group (1/6 in the seventh grade, 5/6 in the eighth grade).
 Except for participants H5B08 and H8B09, these participants approached ceiling in their performance on the BESA proficiency test of morphosyntax.
-These findings align with the inferential statistics, and reveal that almost all children whose DOM rates converged on those of the group that represents their input attended the DLI school.
-There were no patterns in frequency of use or parental language background that emerged across these participants.
+These findings align with the inferential statistics and reveal that almost all children whose DOM rates converged on those of the group that represents their input attended the DLI school.
+No patterns in frequency of use or parental language background emerged across these participants.

 Table 3.
 Summary of background factors for HS participants who produced and selected DOM within the range of the SDBA group.